ColinDuquesnoy/MellowPlayer/README.rst

 ------

 This software is under heavy development.
-Some parts of the GUI and some features have not been implemented yet but you can already use it on linux and connect to the Grooveshark service.
+Some parts of the GUI and some features have not been implemented yet but you can already use it on linux and use the Grooveshark service.

 The following features are already working:

 - grooveshark integration
 - cookies management
 - MPRIS support
 - global shortcuts support

 This has been tested on Manjaro Linux and KaOS only.